Phyllis Chesler: Women, Money and Power (co-authored with Emily Jane Goodman) (1976)

 The book is an in-depth study of gender-based economic disparities in America in the 1970s.
-Congresswoman Bella Abzug hailed the book as "powerful ... a realistic analysis of women's economic and political condition".
-Florynce Kennedy wrote that the book "is the antidote for the poison of women's powerlessness".
 The New York Times gave it a mixed review but described it as "useful not only for its theoretical insights but for its presentation of a number of practical items".
 Kirkus called it "caustic and abrasive" but also "impressively researched ... one of the more challenging works to come out of the women's movement".

 About Men (1978)

 About Men describes the relationships between brothers, sons and fathers, and sons and mothers.
 When it was published in 1978, the book was described as "psychologically voluptuous, it plunges through the bloody underbrush of male-male relationships ... insisting that we look at men with fresh and fearless eyes".
-Robert Seidenberg, Clinical Professor of Psychiatry at SUNY, wrote that Chesler defined manhood "with a brilliance and erudition equal to the task", describing Chesler as men's "Tocqueville".
 John Leonard of The New York Times wrote that Chesler "has written a brave, sad, disorderly, sometimes self-indulgent, often infuriating, always provocative book."